 Can I request a paper check from my reverse mortgage to avoid running proceeds through my bank account?

-Borrowers can receive a direct deposit, which is a much faster way to receive their funds, but if they so choose, they may have a check written and mailed instead.
+Yes, you can receive your funds via direct deposit, which is quicker, but you can also request a check to be mailed to you.
 The check would be made payable to all borrowers on the loan.

 Reverse Mortgages and Affect Social Security & Medicare